 MyHFN focuses on preventing acute disease and reducing the onset and complications of chronic disease.
 It also works to deliver care in a high-quality, cost-effective setting and to engage patients in total health.
 Areas of efficiency include case management for patients with chronic disease; constant improvement to ensure the best care and adherence to evidence-based medicine; and an integrated approach of both health systems and physician groups to monitor and reduce costs for items like medications, X-rays and ER visits.

 Five of South Carolina’s largest health systems—including Prisma Health—have formed a healthcare collaborative to lower medical costs.
 CEOs of these systems sought ways to create synergies through the development of Initiant Health Collaborative, while remaining independent to serve patients in their communities.

 Legislation and payment reform introduced in the Affordable Care Act have created an environment that begins to compensate hospitals and doctors for the value of services provided rather than solely on traditional fee-for-service.
 This shift has accelerated efforts to stem rising costs, explore ways that optimize access to health services, and enhance community health and wellness.

 These five systems are working together for economies of scale in areas such as joint purchasing of equipment, supplies and services; and shared basic administrative and clinical support systems.
 Additional information is available at initianthealth.com.

 During FY 2014, the system established or acquired the following practices, increasing patients’ access and convenience to primary or specialty care:

-In addition, GHS expanded several existing services.
+In addition, Prisma Health expanded several existing services.
 These services include adding more companies to Business Health, opening Equipped for Life-Prosthetics and adding an ENT oncology program within the Cancer Institute.